isglobal-brge/R-GADA/README.md

 `library(gada)`

 GADA requires C and Fortran compilation.
 Therefore, gfortran is required to be installed for those researchers using Windows.
-For those of you having problems with this, you can install the compiled .zip file
+For those of you having problems with this, you can install the compiled .zip file available [here](https://github.com/isglobal-brge/R-GADA/blob/master/gada_2.0.1.zip)